04-16-2011, 09:51 PM #1Apple revamps/rebrands discussion forums as Apple Support Communities

 3. Most importantly for me it seems that the search function is vastly improved.
 Until relatively recently I didn't visit that forum much and the search function was a lot of the problem.
 It seemed that no matter how many variants of Boolean searches I tried there were always results that had absolutely nothing to do with what I was looking for.
 If I asked for "Automator" for example, I also got references to things such as the "automation" functions in Logic Pro.
 After just a few searches this seems much improved even without the use of Boolean terms

 I am still getting used to setting up some of the page customization options.
-Setting up certain types of widgets seems to be a bit less than intuitive but overall this seems like a big improvement."Got Time to breathe.
-You got time for music."
-Denver Pyle as Briscoe Darling
+Setting up certain types of widgets seems to be a bit less than intuitive but overall this seems like a big improvement.“Hard work beats talent when talent fails to work hard.”

 Users Browsing this Thread

 There are currently 1 users browsing this thread.
 (0 members and 1 guests)

 By macgig in forum Schweb's LoungeReplies: 7Last Post: 08-10-2015, 05:32 PM

 By gitane in forum macOS - Operating SystemReplies: 1Last Post: 11-23-2014, 04:04 PM